 In terms of industrial and home development, the city of Frisco remains unrivaled.
 The town has gained some major exposure thanks to the many eclectic restaurants, stores and resorts.
 Frisco is a mountain town with virtually countless new homes.
 Investors will like the fact that property values have doubled since 1990.

 Work possibilities are mind-boggling, notably in the blooming retail, lodging and restaurant industries.
-Take a look at the newest Frisco and Summit State information, as well as property and occupation options, in the Summit Daily News Paper.
+Take a look at the newest Frisco and Summit County information, as well as property and occupation options, in the Summit Daily Newspaper.
 You should also take a look at the climate in the Frisco region; a high and dry altitude offers plenty of sun and recreational opportunities year-round.

-The town government has helped to develop this small town into a tourist’s mecca, and due to this the town government has kept up on services such as adding beautiful pathways and developing parks and recreation programs.
-Along with an influx of new residents and visitors, the city has had to increase law enforcement staff, but this doesn’t mean that the town has had any significant increase in crime.
+The town government has helped to develop this small town into a tourist mecca, and due to this the town government has kept up on services such as adding beautiful pathways and developing parks and recreation programs.
+The marina has recently had a major upgrade that draws even more water enthusiasts.
 The crime-rate is very, very low.

 Family-friendly amenities include: parks, schools, playgrounds, libraries, historic parks, marinas, a Nordic skiing center and health-care services are within a simple walk from most neighborhoods.
 Occasions like Frisco’s Fantastic Fourth of July, Frisco Gold Rush ski competition and the Colorado Grill Challenge accent the lovely mountain scene, small-town environment and quaint occasions for family satisfaction.

 - Stagecoach 35

 - Other - Grand 27